pinztrek/nebra-hnt-meshtasticd/README.md

 * Carefully prepare and solder 4 small wires as per the pictures and diagram below.
 A piece of ethernet cat 3/5 cable is an ideal source of small wires. **Visually confirm no pins are shorted!!!!**
 <img src="assets/images/pi_40_diagram.png" alt="Nebra 40 pin pi connector diagram for missing wires" style="width:50%; height:auto;">
 <img src="assets/images/pi_40_wires.jpg" alt="Nebra 40 pin pi bodge wires" style="width:50%; height:auto;">

+* Walt Hooper indicates a wire for GPIO13 is also needed for many hats. *Todo: document pins*

 * Plug the Waveshare or similar board into Pi pins paying attention to pin 1, etc.  *Todo: Need picture and exact description*